Kristi Blokhin / Shutterstock.com

 The latest verdict in the case came in January 2020, when Wells Fargo was found to have willfully infringed two USAA patents covering technologies related to depositing cheques remotely via mobile phones.

 “USAA recognises that the advent of mobile check deposit has revolutionised the consumer banking experience, with considerable benefits for both banks and customers.
-But it is improper for Wells Fargo to use, without permission, patented technologies that USAA has spent immense resources to invent, develop, implement, and perfect,” said the first Wells Fargo claim, filed in 2018.
+But it is improper for Wells Fargo to use, without permission, patented technologies that USAA has spent immense resources to invent, develop, implement, and perfect,” said the first USAA claim, filed in 2018.

 Wells Fargo has maintained the position that it has not infringed USAA’s IP, but has so far been unsuccessful in persuading the court.
 USAA has also won victories at the Patent Trial and Appeal Board, which has either upheld the validity of its patents or refused to grant review when requested by Wells Fargo.